Career opportunities after an Environmental Science degree

-After graduating in 2013, I successfully applied for a Graduate Certificate in Professional Practice course that was advertising a position to work for Fermanagh District Council as an Environmental Science Intern.
-The work is challenging, gets me out and about all over Fermanagh, which is a beautiful place, and it’s a good chance for me to learn how science is applied in industry.
-A great thing to come from this internship is that I will have six months of strong work experience and will leave after finishing an independent project which I can use to back up applications for other jobs.
-Importantly, however, I’ve realised I want to keep learning and developing.
-Teaching is something I’m looking into as well as I’ve found that helping others (particularly those my age and younger) is a big motivator for me.
+After graduating, I secured a position to work for Fermanagh District Council as an Environmental Science Intern.
+The work is challenging and gets me out and about all over Fermanagh, which is a beautiful place.
+It’s a good chance for me to learn how science is applied in industry and has given me six months of strong work experience and an opportunity to work on an independent project which I can use on future job applications.

 Lynda Byrne: Mapping and Charting Officer

 I graduated in 2013.
-During my time at the University I successfully applied for a place on the Marine Institute’s summer bursary program and completed the work experience year.
-During my placement I gained valuable professional experience using Geographic Information Systems (GIS) within conservation.
+During my time at the University I successfully applied for a place on the Marine Institute’s summer bursary program and completed a work experience year.
+During my placement I gained valuable professional experience using GIS within conservation.
 This was augmented during my final semester when I took part in the iMap project where I developed my presentation and project management skills.
-I am currently employed as a Mapping and Charting officer with LPS and will be starting as a GI Consultant with the Department of Agriculture and Rural Development at the end of January 2014.
-The support I gained throughout my studies from the University of Ulster has given me a good base on which to develop a career which both interests and challenges me.
+I was employed as a Mapping and Charting officer with Land and Property Services before starting as a GIS Consultant with the Department of Agriculture and Rural Development.

 Gail McAleese: Offshore Marine Geophysicist

-I graduated in 2011 after developing a keen interest in seafloor mapping and marine geology after taking modules in these areas as part of my degree.
+I graduated in 2011 during which I developed a keen interest in seafloor mapping and marine geology after taking modules in these areas.
 Subsequently I completed an MSc in Applied Marine Geosciences at Bangor University.
 I was lucky to be a recipient of the Society for Underwater Technology Educational Support Fund (ESF) at Ulster and Bangor, which was a big financial help.
-My undergraduate and postgraduate degree paths led me to make the natural progression into the offshore industry, and I’m currently employed by Gardline Geosurvey Ltd as an Offshore Marine Geophysicist, working on site investigation projects for the the oil and gas and offshore renewable energy industries.
+My undergraduate and postgraduate degree paths led me to make the natural progression into the offshore industry, and I’m currently employed by Gardline Geosurvey Ltd as an Offshore Marine Geophysicist, working on site investigation projects for the oil and gas and offshore renewable energy industries.

 Colin Armstrong: Government Freshwater Scientist

 I graduated in 2003 and I’m currently employed as a Principal Scientific Officer in the Department of Environment’s Marine Division.
-In this role I’m managing the Conservation and Reporting team which has responsibility for marine nature conservation and archaeology.
+In this role I manage the Conservation and Reporting team which has responsibility for marine nature conservation and archaeology.
 I had previously worked for the Northern Ireland Environment Agency (NIEA) where I spent 8 years as an ecologist working on the lake monitoring programme and a year in the Strategy Group where I had the opportunity to be involved with policy development.
-During my degree I completed a 51 week placement with NIEA and this experience, together with the skills that were taught as part of the Environmental Science programme, have proved to be very valuable in preparing me for the various roles I have had within the Department of Environment and NIEA.
+During my degree I completed a year long placement with NIEA and this experience, together with the skills that were taught as part of the Environmental Science programme, have proved to be very valuable in preparing me for the various roles I have had within the Department of Environment and NIEA.

 Deborah Ballantine: University Lecturer